 American culture in demand

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday August 4, 1992
+by Phil Burgess, Unabridged from the Rocky Mountain News, August 4, 1992

 The appeal and spread of American culture ‹American TV programs (including news and entertainment, movies, music, paperbacks, videocassettes, CDs, fast food and fashions ‹ is one of the truly astounding features of the last half of the 20th century.
 Aspects of this fascinating story were the subject of a recent roundtable at the American Enterprise Institute in Washington. some of the indicators are mind-boggling.

 - By the last half of the 1980s nearly 80% of all worldwide films and television exports originated in the U.S. In 1991, European TV aired 125,000 hours of programming.
 Less than 20% was produced by Europeans.
 Most of the rest was produced in the U.S. Among the most popular: The Cosby Show, L.A.
 Law, Cheers, and Golden Girls.